 - Get rewarded for good driving: State Farm’s Drive Safe & Save program monitors your driving habits and rewards you for safe behavior.
+After enrolling, drivers are mailed a small device to install in their vehicle.
+Everytime they drive, the device tracks driving behaviors, like acceleration and braking.
+After a few months of driving with the device, a State Farm agent will review the results and calculate your new rate before your policy renews.
 You get a five percent discount for enrolling, and you could earn additional savings at every policy renewal.

 - Savings for younger drivers: State Farm offers several discounts directed at drivers under 25 to help them combat their higher premiums.
 These include good student and student away at school discounts, plus State Farm’s Steer Clear program, a driver refresher course that can be completed online or through the company’s mobile app.
 Once you’ve completed the course, you’re eligible for additional savings.

 - Coverage for antique and classic cars: State Farm is one of few major auto insurers to offer special coverage for classic and antique vehicles.
 In order to qualify, your vehicle must have been properly restored or maintained, and it must be driven on a limited basis.
 You can’t get a quote for this type of coverage online, so you’ll need to speak to your local State Farm agent to learn more.